Notebooks

 Kennett, M. P. (2020) Essential Statistical Physics, 1st ed.; Cambridge University Press

-Böttcher's and Kennett's are two beginner friendly, undergrad-level recent books covering computational and theoretical aspects of statistical mechanics.
+Böttcher's and Kennett's are two beginner friendly, undergrad-level recent books covering computational and theoretical aspects of statistical mechanics, respectively.

 Reif, F. Statistical Physics: Berkeley Physics Course, Vol. 5; Mcgraw-Hill College, 1967.